Jefferson Health MyChart

-If you or a loved one is diagnosed with Barrett's esophagus, you will receive expert help at the Jefferson Barrett's Esophagus Treatment Center in Philadelphia.
-Our Center is one of only a few dedicated Barrett's centers in the country and the first multidisciplinary center solely dedicated to treating Barrett's esophagus in Philadelphia.
+Jefferson Barrett's Esophagus Treatment Center at Jefferson Health is one of only a few dedicated Barrett's centers in the United States, and the first multidisciplinary center solely dedicated to treating Barrett's esophagus in Philadelphia.

-It is estimated that more than three million people in the United States have Barrett's esophagus, and that number is growing at an alarming rate.
-This condition is caused when digestive acid backs up from the stomach into the esophagus, causing damage and growth of precancerous cells.
+Barrett's esophagus affects more than three million people in the United States, and that number is growing at an alarming rate.
+This Barrett's esophagus is caused when digestive acid backs up from the stomach into the esophagus, causing damage and growth of precancerous cells.
 If it is left untreated, Barrett's esophagus can lead to esophageal cancer, an aggressive cancer that is typically fatal.

-The Barrett's Esophagus Treatment Center's multidisciplinary patient care team includes specialists in gastroenterology, pathology and surgery to treat basic and complicated, precancerous cases (dysplastic Barrett's esophagus).
-Our physicians are supported by a registered dietitian who instructs patients on successfully maintaining a healthy diet that can mitigate the effects of reflux (heartburn) that causes their Barrett’s esophagus.
+The Barrett's Esophagus Treatment Center's multidisciplinary patient care team at Jefferson Health includes specialists in gastroenterology, pathology and surgery to treat basic and complicated, precancerous cases (dysplastic Barrett's esophagus).
+Jefferson physicians are supported by a registered dietitian who instructs patients on successfully maintaining a healthy diet that can mitigate the effects of reflux (heartburn) that causes their Barrett’s esophagus.

-For cases of esophageal cancer, we are joined by oncologists and radiation therapists of the Kimmel Cancer Center at Jefferson.
+For cases of esophageal cancer, Jefferson is joined by oncologists and radiation therapists of the Sidney Kimmel Cancer Center–Jefferson Health.